 Saffire PRO 40 comes with the Focusrite plug-in suite.
 All-new Focusrite Compression, Reverb, Gating and EQ VST/AU plug-ins provide a significant upgrade from standard sequencer effects, bringing a touch of class to your session.
 Focusrite's established Xcite+ bundle is also included.
-The bundle includes Ableton Live Lite, Novation's Bass Station soft synth and over 1 music gig of royalty-free samples.
+The bundle has Ableton Live Lite, Novation's Bass Station soft synth and over 1 music gig of royalty-free samples.

 Saffire PRO 40 Control, the zero-latency 18 x 16 DSP Mixer/Router software provided with Saffire PRO 40, sets a new standard at this price point for audio interface control.
 It features unparalleled output routing and monitoring, as well as intuitive one-click solutions, a clear and concise mixing layout and large on-screen metering for inputs, outputs and submixes.

-'Xcite+' comes on a DVD-ROM filled to the brim with royalty-free loops and samples alongside a host of powerful applications ideal for getting the new user started, or to expand the experienced user's creative toolbox.
+'Xcite+' comes on a DVD-ROM filled to the brim with royalty-free loops and samples alongside a host of powerful applications perfect for getting the new user started, or to expand the experienced user's creative toolbox.

-Ableton Live Lite 6 forms the foundation of this collection, providing the ideal platform to create, produce and perfom.
+Ableton Live Lite 6 forms the foundation of this collection, providing the perfect platform to create, produce and perfom.
 Novation's classic bass synth, ‘Bass Station", the Waldorf PPG Wave Lite classic synth, and the Arturia Analog Factory SE plug-ins combine to provide a powerful virtual instruments collection.
 Waldorf's D-Pole Lite FX classic filter plug-in is also included, to take these and other sounds to the next level.

 Flawless drums and beats can be crafted using FXpansion's powerful 'BFD Ultra lite' acoustic drum plug-in and a demo version of the 'Guru' sample player with library.
 Waldorf's 'Attack Lite' analogue drum module plug-in also provides alternative drum flavours.
 Alongside these comes 'Mike the Drummer'; a collection of 572 inspiring and original live drum loops ranging from 79 to 191 bpm, with loop lengths ranging from 1 beat to 4 bars, as well as extended freestyle solo sections.
 Individual drum hits and REX files are also available.